TatianaJin/circinus/README.md

 Circinus Server manages the whole process of query processing.
 It owns an executor manager for query execution.

 Circinus Client takes query from user, sends the query to the server, and displays the results to user.
-Multiple concurrent clients are supported, while a standalone mode is available for running Circius Server and Client in the same process.
+Multiple concurrent clients are supported, while a standalone mode is available for running Circinus Server and Client in the same process.

 #### Executor Manager